-5.)
-GCPS will strive to keep parents, guardians and staff informed as to the latest COVID-19 information, including transmission rates and self-reported positive cases in schools.
+6.)
+GCPS will strive to keep parents, guardians and staff informed as to the latest COVID-19 information.

 Delivery of Instruction for Individual Students on Quarantine or Isolation: When a student is absent due to quarantine or isolation, the school will provide work based on where the instruction is during the school year.
 Schools will provide student work through posted assignments in Schoology, online resources, paper packets, books, and other resources to help the student stay on track while absent from school.
 Students will submit work through Schoology or another approved method (when necessary).
 GCPS will follow standard operating procedures for recording grades for work completed in PowerSchool while students are in quarantine and isolation.
 The GCPS make-up work policy will be followed should a student be unable to complete work while in quarantine or isolation.
 GCPS will ensure that all students have access to a device and a hotspot will be available for those who have limited or no internet access.
 If the entire class, grade, school, or school system is moved to virtual-only instruction, synchronous instruction aligned with the emergency contingency plan will be followed.
 Please see the access and equity section for the continuity of instruction delivery for students with service plans during quarantine.